 I recently discovered free motion embroidery and I love it!
-I combined two of my most favorite passions, art and sewing, and created this painted and embroidered pillow.
+I combined two of my most favorite passions, art, and sewing, and created this painted and embroidered DIY pillow.

-My new favorite DIY.
+I think this is my new favorite DIY.
 It’s true.
 I discovered free motion embroidery and I love it.
 I bet when you first looked at this you probably didn’t even know it was stitched.
 Haha.
 Fooled ya!
+It’s a DIY pillow.

-I actually painted this pillow first and then added the detail with free motion embroidery.
+I actually painted this DIY pillow first and then added the detail with free motion embroidery.

 What is free motion embroidery?

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
 Normally when you sew, the machine automatically moves the fabric forward.
 When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
-You can move sideways, forward, backward and create any shape you want.
-All you need is a quilting foot.
+You can move sideways, forward, backward to create any shape you want.
+All you need is a quilting foot (or darning foot) and to lower the feed dogs on your sewing machine.

 The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
 The Foot releases the fabric when the needle is in the up position, allowing you to move the fabric freely.

-All you need is the free motion foot for your machine.
+This is a free-motion foot for your machine.
 This foot may vary based on tour type of machine but I linked a “universal” one.
+This means … you don’t need a special sewing machine to do this!

-I read a lot about lowering the “feed dogs” on your machine when stitching free motion embroidery.
-Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
-These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
-Most people recommend that you lower the feed dogs for free motion embroidery.
+Why do you need to lower the “feed dogs” on your machine when stitching free-motion embroidery?
+Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the sewing machine.
+These are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
+If you lower the feed dogs for free-motion embroidery, you can move the fabric freely.

-For this pillow, I lowered the feed dogs using a lever on my machine.
-But I did have some problems with breaking threads and tension.
-Next time I think I will leave the feed dogs up and use a Supreme Slider instead.
+For this DIY pillow, I lowered the feed dogs using a lever on my machine and it was easy.
+If you can’t find the feed dog lever on your machine you can leave the feed dogs up and use a Supreme Slider instead.

 What You Need to Make a Free Motion Embroidery Pillow